 However, after the developers put in crates into the game in a way to make levels more fun and challenging, they came up with a different name, Crash Bandicoot.
 Universal didn't want to call it that however.
-It was all or nothing that Naughty Dog threatened to drop the project completely if Universal doesn't accept the Crash Bandicoot name.
+It was all or nothing that Naughty Dog threatened to risk dropping the project completely if Universal doesn't accept the Crash Bandicoot name.
 So they did and Naughty Dog went on with the project.
 After Naughty Dog entered crunch time during the development of Crash Bandicoot: Warped, Universal caused the poor treatment to Naughty Dog by turning off the air conditioning to the building.
 How dare they turn off the air conditioner to the building during crunch time and treat Naughty Dog like garbage.
 It's not cool.

 If you look at the release dates of each game, the first game came out in 1996.
 Then a sequel came in 1997, followed by the final game of the original trilogy in 1998.
 The cherry on top of it, CTR came out in 1999.
 Naughty Dog was able to release a game every year for four years.
 Skylanders also has the practice of releasing a game every year, but there are multple studios that are working on the projects to help alleviate the workload for all teams.
 Naughty Dog did it all solo.

 Insomniac has followed Naughty Dog's footsteps and they were also treated like crap during crunch time like Naughty Dog was.
-Universal turned off the air conditioning and gutting their employees for how much they were worth.
+Universal turned off the air conditioning and gutting their employees for how much for everything they're worth.
 That's why they didn't had the time to come up with fresh new ideas.
 However, they did come up with a new idea when developing Spyro: Year of the Dragon.
 They brought in four side characters, each came with their own theme that plays in their perspective.
 The experience in Insomniac's work of bringing in side characters became a fresh new idea in Year of the Dragon.
 It has got as close as it did with SEGA making Sonic's friends also playable in Sonic Frontiers.

 Behind the scenes, Wrath of Cortex was developed in multiple platforms beyond PlayStation because of their partnership with Konami.
 Upon release, the reviews were mixed with critics praising the return of elements seen in the original trilogy and criticizing the low innovation on elements from the originals, how they handled Coco and the long load times on the PS2 version when the Xbox and Gamecube versions have reduced load times being met with praise.
 But it sold well and passed the average sales of the original trilogy because of being multiplatform and a return to its roots of a 2.5D platformer after Crash Team Racing and Crash Bash, making this the most popular and bestselling Crash Bandicoot game of all time.
 While the game had mixed reviews, it was actually a good game overall.
 I played it back in the day and I pretty much loved it when I was a kid.
 I even realized why we are defending Wrath of Cortex in the first place.
 It's because the title has established a slightly larger audience than the original trilogy, making it as an excuse to do so.